lewisknewton/questionnaire-engine/README.md

 To access the application, run `npm start` on your running virtual machine and enter the address shown into your browser.

-For testing purposes, the `example.json` file has been included in the questionnaires directory to provide an example questionnaire.
+For testing purposes, the `example.json` file has been included in the [questionnaires/](questionnaires/) directory to provide an example questionnaire.
 Similar files—`another-example.json` and `without-questions.json`—have been included within a sub-folder for the same reason.

 ## Design